mattytrentini/micropython_workshop/pages/setup.rst

 Hello world!
 ------------

-Once you are connected, press "enter" and you should see the Micropython prompt, that looks like this::
+Once you are connected, press "enter" and you should see the MicroPython prompt, that looks like this::

     >>>